junxit/us-congress-bills-115/metadata.md

 - 2017-12-06 — Placed on the Union Calendar, Calendar No. 326.
 - 2017-12-06 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-441.
 - 2017-12-06 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-441.
+- 2018-01-09 — Rules Committee Resolution H. Res.
+681 Reported to House.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+The amendment in the nature of a substitute consisting of the text of Rules Committee Print 115-54 shall be considered as adopted
+- 2018-01-10 — Considered under the provisions of rule H. Res.
+681. (consideration: CR H114-125; text: CR H114)
+- 2018-01-10 — DEBATE - The House proceeded with one hour of debate on S. 140.
+- 2018-01-10 — House amendment offered
+- 2018-01-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-01-10 — On passage Passed by recorded vote: 239 - 173 (Roll no. 11).
+- 2018-01-10 — Passed/agreed to in House: On passage Passed by recorded vote: 239 - 173 (Roll no. 11).
+- 2018-01-10 — Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+The amendment in the nature of a substitute consisting of the text of Rules Committee Print 115-54 shall be considered as adopted.
+- 2018-01-10 — Rule H. Res.
+681 passed House.
+- 2018-01-10 — The previous question was ordered pursuant to the rule.